Skip to main content

 Tamarind Juice (Tamr Hindi)

-Refreshing sweet-sour drink made from tamarind pulp.
-Popular during Ramadan and hot summer months.
+A sweet-sour cooler made from tamarind pulp.
+It is a favorite during Ramadan and through the hot summer months.

 juiceCold